+Although national law systems share many commonalities, they also have distinct differences.
 In a civil law system, the primary source of law is a statutory code, and case precedents are not judicially binding, as they normally are in a common law system.
 Although judges in a civil law system commonly refer to previous decisions as sources of legal guidance, those decisions are not binding precedents (stare decisis does not apply).

+Exhibit 1-4 lists some countries that today follow either the common law system or the civil law system.
 Generally, those countries that were once colonies of Great Britain have retained their English common law heritage.
 The civil law system, which is used in most continental European nations, has been retained in the countries that were once colonies of those nations.
 In the United States, the state of Louisiana, because of its historical ties to France, has in part a civil law system, as do Haiti, Québec, and Scotland.